tux234/fleet/handbook/company/product-groups.md

 **Bold text**

 For copy in the Fleet UI and Fleet documentation, use bold text when referencing UI elements such as buttons, links, column names, form field names, page names, and section names.
-For an example, check out the bold text in the docs [here](https://fleetdm.com/docs/using-fleet/mdm-disk-encryption#step-1-enforce-disk-encryption).
+For an example, check out the bold text in the [disk encryption documentation](https://fleetdm.com/docs/using-fleet/mdm-disk-encryption#step-1-enforce-disk-encryption).

-This way, if a user is scanning instructions, the bold text tells them what UI element they should look for.

 In the docs, if a UI element is part of a section title (already bold) use double quotes.
-For an example, see this section title [here](https://fleetdm.com/docs/get-started/faq#what-happened-to-the-schedule-page).
+For an example, see this [FAQ section title](https://fleetdm.com/docs/get-started/faq#what-happened-to-the-schedule-page).

 **Copy in parentheses (additional information)**